renesh007/iidentifiiForum/README.md

 # iidentifiiForum
-API and datastore backend of a web forum for a small number of users A C# .NET 8 application with a test database for local development and testing.
+API and datastore backend of a web forum for a small number of users.
+Written as a C# .NET 8 application with a test database for local development and testing.

 ---